-1) The risk of an unfavourable change in the price of the underlying instrument valuation of the transaction and consequently the financial performance of the customer.
+1) The risk of an unfavourable change in the price of the underlying instrument

+There is a risk that the change in price of one currency against another will have a negative effect on the valuation of the transaction and consequently the financial performance of the customer.
 The risk depends on the difference in exchange rates established in the transaction and on the settlement date of the transaction.